Full Semester Programs

 Did you know the Dominican Republic is the birthplace of the Merengue?
 What a perfect opportunity to learn some new moves and learn about Hispaniola and the greater Hispanic Caribbean while you study abroad in the Dominican Republic.

 Students interested in Ecuador would be in the capital city of Quito.
-Students can take language or general education classes through CIS Abroad.
 The programs through SIT allow students to focus on development, politics, and languages; and comparative ecology and conservation.
 Possible excursions could be visits to the Amazon Rainforest, the Mitad del Mundo (the equator – you can even stand in both hemispheres at once!), Otavalo (a town in the northern part of the country known for its handicrafts markets), the lagoon Quilotoa, Cayambe (glaciated extinct volcano), Mindo (home to waterfalls, a chocolate factory, butterfly garden, and numerous bird species), and Puerto Lopez which is a traditional fishing town famous for humpback whales.

 Students interested in spending a semester in Mexico can choose one of two locations - Oaxaca and Merida in the Yucatan Peninsula.
 Each region offers students something unique and exciting for students.
 CIEE’s program offers general education and STEM courses, while SIT allows students to study migration, borders, and transnational communities.